ryyppy/flow-guide/README.md

 We can recommend following editor `flow` plugins:

+* All Editors: [eslint-plugin-flowtype-errors](http://github.com/amilajack/eslint-plugin-flowtype-errors) (Run Flow as an ESLint plugin.
+This plugin requires your editor to already have ESLint integration)
 * Atom: [`nuclide`](https://atom.io/packages/nuclide) (available in the `atom` package manager)
 * Vim: [vim-flow](https://github.com/flowtype/vim-flow)
 * NeoVim: TBD (blog)